Belt Sander Accident Attorney

 The purpose of a belt sander is to smooth the surface of a metal or wooden object using sandpaper that is pulled through two wheels or drums by an electric motor.
 They come in a variety of sizes and forms and the larger, stationary ones are able to handle larger quantities of material in an efficient manner.
 The most popular belt sander manufacturers are Makita, DeWalt, Rikon, Ryobi, Bosch, Black and Decker, Porter-Cable, and Proxxon and Grizzly.

 Whether workers are using a portable or stationary belt sander, they are likely to be exposed to large quantities of debris and sawdust thrown into the air as they sand down the wood or metal they are working on.
 This can cause injuries to the lungs over the time through the inhalation of fine particles and employees have reported lung diseases such as pleurisy, cancer and various forms of tumors.

-Injuries Caused by Belt Sander Accidents
+Injuries Caused by Belt Sander Accidents in Chicago

 In addition to repetitive use injuries and exposure to contaminants, workers may suffer any of the following due to belt sander defects.